RashadGoddard/igclone/README.md

-# myinstagram
-clone de instagram hecho con flask

-para ver como funciona: https://www.youtube.com/watch?v=ctSkME9jXdg
+This is my instagram clone made with python and flask